LambdaTest/documentation/docs/mantis-integration.md

 When two different applications interact with each other, a server-to-server communication is established.
 API token is needed for authenticating user identity from one server to another, by fetching user-owned resources available on the server from where the communication is initiated.
 API token has been a necessity for maintaining security and data integrity of any application.
 They are just as vital to an end user as they are to an application.
 API tokens are relevant if an end user logs in an application through a 2-step verification process.

 > **What is Mantis Site Address?**
-Your “Mantis Site Address” would be the URL for the instance of your project on Mantishub.
+Your "Mantis Site Address" would be the URL for the instance of your project on Mantishub.
 The part highlighted with blue in the below image will be your Mantis Site Address.

 <img loading="lazy" src={require('../assets/images/mantis-integration/mantis-integration-3.webp').default} alt="mantis integration" width="1366" height="768" className="doc_img"/>

 **Step 5:** To find the API token, login to your MantisHub account.
-Go to the ‘administrator’ drop-down on the top-right corner and click on “My Account”.
+Go to the ‘administrator’ drop-down on the top-right corner and click on "My Account".

 <img loading="lazy" src={require('../assets/images/mantis-integration/mantis-integration-5.webp').default} alt="create api mantis" width="1364" height="649" className="doc_img"/>

-**Step 6:** As you click on “My Account”, you will find a tab for “API Tokens”.
+**Step 6:** As you click on "My Account", you will find a tab for "API Tokens".
 Enter a value in the provided field.
-It could be any value you like and then click on the button that says “Create API Token”.
+It could be any value you like and then click on the button that says "Create API Token".

 <img loading="lazy" src={require('../assets/images/mantis-integration/mantis-integration-6.webp').default} alt="Mantis integration Token" width="1365" height="649" className="doc_img"/>

-**Step 7:** As you click on “Create API Token”, an API token would be generated.
+**Step 7:** As you click on "Create API Token", an API token would be generated.
 Keep the API token stored with you safely as you won’t be able to see it again.

 <img loading="lazy" src={require('../assets/images/mantis-integration/mantis-integration-8.webp').default} alt="mantis integration api" width="1364" height="648" className="doc_img"/>